Responding to app store reviews 101: app store review guidelines and where to start

 6. Report spam

-Report spam reviews that contain swearing words, spam, and links.
+Report spam reviews that contain swear words, spam, and links.
 Be sure to check the review history before that, however: the user might be a problem here.
 You can automate this process by creating a rule in the Auto-replies section and listing all swearing words and spam.
 The system will then automatically report the spammy review answers to the app store.

 Answer templates for various occasions